Wales Tourism Alliance (WTA) Policy - August 2018

-This can be achieved as long as individual tourism businesses respond to the challenge and this is supported by the right government policies including financial support for the industry commensurate with its needs and potential for growth.
-The reconsideration which will have to be given post Brexit to all government support across the spectrum of economic activity is an opportunity for a fresh look at the needs of the tourism industry and the returns which will be obtained from a more realistic level of Government support.
-It is a time when the rules are being re-written.
-Let it be done in a way which realises the potential of the tourism industry and wider visitor economy.
+This can be achieved as long as individual tourism businesses respond to the challenge and this action is supported by the right government policies and finance for the industry commensurate with its needs and potential.
+The reconsideration which will have to be given post Brexit to all government support across the spectrum of economic activity is an opportunity for a fresh look at the needs of the tourism industry and the returns which will be obtained from a more realistic level of Government support, akin to and aligned to that found in the agricultural sector.

-A Strategic Development Plan for the Industry.
+A ‘new’ Strategic Development Plan for the Industry

-The Welsh Government and the representative organisations of the industry should consult and agree a Development Plan for the industry to succeed the existing ‘Tourism Strategy-A Partnership for Growth’ including a review of destination partnerships.
-There should be annual reporting on progress on the Plan and on the targets set by the Government in respect of its financial support for the industry so that adjustments can be made as necessary.
+The Welsh Government and the representative organisations of the industry should consult and agree a Development Plan for the industry to succeed the existing Tourism Strategy – ‘A Partnership for Growth’ including a review of destination partnerships.
+Without a new Development Plan the industry is in danger of losing a sense of direction as various interests start to pursue their own divergent agenda and place in peril the cohesiveness of the sector.
+The fragmented nature of tourism within Wales needs any mechanism that promotes "togetherness".
+An annual progress report on progress and targets should be a given, even if it is simply in respect of Governmental financial support for the industry, so that adjustments can be made as necessary.

 Appropriate Land and Coastal Management Policies.

 In common with the rest of the UK, the industry in Wales is penalised in comparison with near European countries by the current rate of VAT.
-The WTA calls upon the Welsh Government to press the UK Government to reduce the rate to a more competitive level for the industry and to increase the level at which thresholds are set.
-In addition we call for a review of the principles and practice underlying the present system of Business Rates; there is evidence that the recent revaluation has had a disproportionately adverse effect on tourism businesses and has penalised firms that have invested in improvements to the point of threatening their viability.
-Within the responsibilities of the Welsh Government, the WTA urges the avoidance of any further taxation measures which would affect the competitiveness of the industry.
-Fees and duties associated with entry and exit at air and sea ports should also be set so as to achieve international competitiveness.
+The WTA calls upon the Welsh Government to continue to press the UK Government to reduce the rate to a more competitive level for the industry and to increase the level at which thresholds are set.

-The industry contributes £2.7 billion to the economy.
-The current level of Welsh Government support for capital investment in the industry from all its various support schemes has probably been running at no more than £10 million annually.
-The industry’s capital investment is overwhelmingly supported from retained profits and bank borrowing but innovative new tourism businesses would not get off the ground without some government support.
+Financial Support for Capital Investment and Product Improvement by Business.
+The industry contributes around £2.7 billion to the Welsh economy.
+The current level of Welsh Government support for capital investment in the industry from all its various support schemes has been running at around £10 million annually.
+The industry’s capital investment is overwhelmingly supported from its own retained profits and bank borrowing, but innovative new tourism businesses will not get off the ground without some government support.
 There have been good examples in recent years of such support, modest in scale, being crucial to the success of the development of new tourism businesses.
-Post Brexit the industry should have a specific allocation of funding linked to the Development Framework to support capital investment and product development in tourism businesses.
+We therefore propose that post Brexit the industry should have a specific allocation of funding linked to the Development Framework to support capital investment and product development in tourism businesses.

 A Meaningful Marketing Budget

 The fall in the value of the pound makes us a more attractive destination to overseas visitors while the increase in the cost of overseas holidays may persuade more UK residents to holiday at home.
-But this will only happen if knowledge of what we offer is brought to the market place.
+We are wary that ‘Staycation’ could simply become ‘Stay at home’ if Brexit is not carefully managed.
+To avoid this those who can buy our holidays need the knowledge of what we offer in the market place.
 The small scale nature of tourism businesses in Wales means that Government support is vital for the effective marketing of Wales as a tourism destination.
-The contribution of local government is being squeezed by financial pressures which are likely to continue.
-Welsh Government support for the marketing undertaken by Visit Wales is just over £10 million for this year with a one off increase to £15 million promised for next year.
+The IPS final figures for 2017 over 2016 show zero growth and -17% in spend.
+This in contrast to Scotland showing a 35% increase in spend alongside a much larger marketing budget.

-The Visit Scotland budget, for example, is currently around £55 million which includes provision for a staff complement of around 600, itself an indicator of the competition we are up against.
+The Visit Scotland budget, by example, at around £55 million which includes provision for a staff complement of around 600, itself an indicator of the competition we are up against.
 The WTA therefore urges the Welsh Government post Brexit to afford a more internationally competitive marketing budget for Visit Wales to run generic all Wales campaigns and to leverage joint campaigns with industry partners.

-The WTA also looks to Visit Britain to work with Visit Wales to develop key markets for Wales overseas including those markets now served by international airlines using airports in close proximity to Wales.
+The WTA looks to Visit Britain to work with Visit Wales to develop key markets for Wales overseas including those markets now served by international airlines using airports in close proximity to Wales.
 Visit Britain and Visit Wales should coordinate their marketing campaigns and support for trade missions in key markets for Wales.